 STRATsig tertiles differ by pathways of immune suppression and evasion

-We reasoned that the CYTscore-survival association that exists in S-T3 but not in lower tertiles, may reflect tertile-dependent differences in immune regulatory potential.
-We therefore asked if biological pathways or processes operative in tumors might vary with respect to the tertiles.
+The CYTscore-survival association that exists in S-T3 but not in lower tertiles may reflect tertile-dependent differences in immune regulatory potential.
+Therefore, we tested whether biological pathways or processes operative in tumors might vary with respect to the tertiles.
 For each of the six cohorts, genes were ranked by their correlation with STRATsig values, and gene ontology enrichment analysis44 was performed on the top 2% of the most positively, or negatively, correlated genes (Fig. 4A).
 In parallel, we used integrated training and test groups (ie, OV1, OV2 and OV3 in training group (n = 880); OV4, OV5 and OV6 in test group (n = 647)) to quantify activation levels of 54 cancer-related pathways within both STRATsig and CYTscore tertiles (Fig. 4B).
 From these analyses, a number of significant pathways associated with immune suppression emerged as common themes that could reproducibly differentiate S-T1 and S-T3 populations.
 Enrichment for TGF-beta signaling, Wnt signaling, and angiogenesis was associated with higher expression in S-T1, in all six cohorts (Fig. 4A).
 Similarly, pathway activation scores for TGF-beta, Wnt, angiogenesis and hypoxia/adenosine-mediated immune suppression were significantly higher in S-T1 relative to S-T3 (Fig. 4B, D).
 Importantly, these differences remained significant within the CYT-Hi fractions of S-T1 and S-T3 (Fig. 4B, right panel).
 The CYT-Hi groups, which have uniformly high CYTscore values that do not differ across STRATsig tertiles (Additional File 1: Fig. S4A, B), display significant survival differences, particularly when comparing S-T1 CYT-Hi to S-T3 CYT-Hi, where the average median survival times are 3.2 years and 7.2 years, respectively (Additional File 1: Fig. S4C, D).

-We reasoned that the inferior survival of S-T1 CYT-Hi may reflect a heightened immunosuppression that potentiates a more severe immune dysfunction.
-To test this hypothesis we employed a transcriptomic measure of T cell dysfunction29 to compare the CYTscore groups of S-T1 to those of S-T3.
+The inferior survival of S-T1 CYT-Hi may reflect a heightened immunosuppression that potentiates a more severe immune dysfunction.
+To test this hypothesis, we employed a transcriptomic measure of T cell dysfunction29 to compare the CYTscore groups of S-T1 to those of S-T3.
 As shown in Fig. 4C (top panel), in both training and test sets T cell dysfunction scores were significantly higher in the CYTscore (CYT)-Mid and Hi groups of S-T1 as compared to their counterparts in S-T3.
 This finding associates T cell dysfunction with the reduced patient survival of the S-T1 CYT-Hi group.